BDC Hamburger Icon

 Open row

-Employees can easily update their personal data, including contact information, mailing address and bank account information, without submitting paperwork to the HR department.
+With an ESS system, employees can easily update their personal data — including their contact information, mailing address and bank account details — without submitting paperwork to the HR department or making an appointment.
 However, HR approval may be required to finalize some of these changes.

 2. Employee onboarding

-Many ESS programs allow new hires to submit relevant documentation and access onboarding documents.
-HR departments can then easily see who has viewed and completed which information, and then update their records accordingly.
+Many ESS programs can smooth the onboarding process by allowing new hires to submit relevant documentation and access onboarding documents.
+HR departments can then easily see who has viewed and completed each item and update their records accordingly.

 Did You Know?Did you know